 Because system dynamics deals with changes in time, mathematical models of dynamic systems naturally involve differential equations.
-Therefore, we introduce differential equation solution methods starting in Chapter 2.
-Additional methods such as those that make use of computers, are introduced in subsequent chapters.
+Therefore, we introduce differential equation solution methods starting in this chapter.
+Additional methods, such as those that make use of computers, are introduced in subsequent chapters.